ProdeusUnity/Windows-Product-Key-Retriever/README.md

 # What OS Does This Support?

-Assuming it hasn't changed much (Hopefully), This would work with any operating system supported by Python, which looks to be Windows 8.1 and newer, however this script may work on earlier versions, though I cannot guarantee compatibility, a batch version will exist if you absolutely need it to work on Windows 7.
-Ruby is supported too

-Update: After testing, this script is incompatible with anything below Windows 10, this is because the value doesnt exist in Windows 8.1 or Windows 7
+Assuming it hasn't changed much (Hopefully), This would work with Windows 10 and newer, this script does NOT work with Windows 8.1 or below.
+This is because the product key value doesnt exist in Windows 8.1 or Windows 7.

 # How To Use?

-For the python version, just use this command `python "D:\Scripts\Product Key Retriver.py"`, however replace that with the location of where the script is located, then enter
+For the python version, just use this command `python "D:\Scripts\Product Key Retriver.py"`, however replace that with the location of where the script is located, then enter.
-For the batch version, drag into a CMD or Windows Terminal window, then press enter For the ruby version, use the same command as python, however replacing python with `ruby`
+For the batch version, drag into a CMD or Windows Terminal window, then press enter For the ruby version, use the same command as python, however, replacing python with `ruby`

 Both support command line